linera-io/linera-protocol/examples/fungible/README.md

 - other accounts on the same chain,
 - the same account on another chain,
-- other accounts on other chains,
+- other accounts on other chains.
-- sessions so that other applications can use some tokens.

 # Usage